Getting started

 1. Create your project

-Sign up at particles-ui.com/login.
+Sign up at studio.particles-ui.com/login.
 You will be prompted to create an organisation and your first project.
 An organisation is a shared workspace for your team.

 2. Add tokens in the Studio

 Open your project in the Studio and click New token.
 Give it a name, choose a type (colour, spacing, radius…), and set a value.
-Primitives hold raw values; semantic tokens reference a primitive using curly-brace syntax.
+Primitives hold raw values; semantic tokens point to a primitive by name — just wrap the token name in curly braces to create a link.

 3. Connect Figma (optional)